In December 2014, Charlotte County was issued an

 provides long-term funding for Land Acquisition, Habitat Assessment Planning & Restoration, Habitat Management, Monitoring & Adaptive Management, Changes Circumstances and Plan Administration.

-The current fee schedule is a tier system based on the total acreage of the parcel proposed to be developed.
+The current fee schedule is a tier system based on the total acreage of the parcel as it was originally platted.
+Total acreage of consolidated parcels do not apply and will be charged based on the original plat acreage.
 In February 2016, the County submitted a request to modify the HCP to revise the fee schedule to a density based system that would be based upon the entire allotted density of the parcel per current zoning regulations; FWS is currently reviewing this modification request.